Intent to Organize Opens March 2nd-March 27th!

 - Only students enrolled at the CSU campus may vote on issues that come before the student

-- Complete the Intent to Organize Form: online form.
+- Complete the Intent to Organize Form.

 - Meet with Student Life & Leadership Coordinator of Student Involvement